 Spanner point-in-time recovery (PITR) provides protection against accidental deletion or writes.
-For example, if an operator inadvertently writes data or an application rollout corrupts the database, with PITR you can recover the data from a point-in-time in the past (up to a maximum of 7 days) seamlessly.
+For example, if an operator inadvertently writes data or an application rollout corrupts the database, with PITR you can recover the data from a point-in-time in the past (up to a maximum of seven days) seamlessly.
 If you need longer-term retention of data, you can use either Backup and Restore or Export and Import.

-version_retention_period option.
-Spanner stores old versions of data at microsecond granularity and the database maintains an
+Spanner stores old versions of data at microsecond granularity and the

-earliest_version_time, which represents the earliest time in the past that you can recover old versions of the data.
+which represents the earliest time in the past that you can recover old versions

 Ways to recover data